-Victoria Quay is a popular waterfront attraction for visitors to the Maritime Museum, the E Shed Markets and repurposed heritage sheds.
+Victoria Quay is a popular waterfront attraction for visitors to the Maritime Museum, E Shed Markets, Rottnest ferry terminals, brewery/hospitality venues and other attractions.

-In 2022, the State Government committed $7.5 million to activate Victoria Quay, as a first step towards the area’s revitalisation.
+The State Government has committed $7.5 million towards the activation of Victoria Quay, as a first step towards the precinct's revitalisation.
 The initial work will focus on the western end of the Quay.

 The Government’s investment will enhance the visitor experience and activate new opportunities in the west end precinct.